 This post includes affiliate links.
 If you decide to make a purchase through my link, I might get a small commission for it at no additional cost to you.
-Thank you for supporting Upcyle This DIY That!
+Thank you for supporting Upcycle This DIY That!

 While researching sanders, I recently came across the Makita BO5041 Random Orbital Sander kit.
 Because it doesn’t look like a typical palm /random orbit sander, I immediately had to check it out to gather some info that turned into this review.

 This is another tool from a big and trusted Makita family.
-In brief, it looks great and has many positive Amazon reviews but is it different from many other random orbital sanders?
+In brief, it looks great and has many positive Amazon reviews, but is it different from many other random orbital sanders?

-- Smooth and fast sanding with 3.0 AMP motor
+- Smoother and faster sanding with 3.0 AMP motor

 - Variable speed control dial (4,000-12,000 OPM) enables user to match the sanding speed to the application

 - Ergonomic rubberized palm grip and handle for improved operator comfort and control

 - Adjustable front handle allows for sanding in corners and confined areas

 - Large two-finger trigger switch with conveniently located lock-on button for continuous use and increased operator comfort

 If you’re looking for a compact but powerful random orbital sander to tackle the most demanding jobs, you should really consider getting this Makita.